General Rate Case FAQs

 Customers often inquire about why Great Oaks Water Company (Great Oaks) is so much cheaper than SJW’s and the City of San Jose Municipal Water’s (CSJ) rates when all three utilities serve San Jose.
 A big part of the answer is that Great Oaks enjoys wholesale water rates from Valley Water, at one third of what CSJ and SJW pay.
 Great Oaks pumps water from the southern basin and the price per acre-foot is $467 vs $1,367 for SJW and CSJ.

 To fully understand a rate comparison, a deeper dive is needed.
 It’s similar to a situation where you stand in front of two identical homes with the same paint color and manicured landscapes and draw conclusions about how well the home has been maintained without ever stepping inside.
-It’s just not possible at a glance, and there is a need for a deeper understanding of what’s driving the numbers.
+It’s just not possible at a glance.
+There is a need for a deeper understanding of what’s driving the numbers.

 Learn more about water rates